Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Water-tank system, symmetries, and observer design

-In this section we consider a simplified oceanic model.
-The state of the ocean is the SSH, and the horizontal speed of the marine currents.
+The problem we are concerned with is the motion of a perfect fluid under gravity described by Saint-Venant equations with a free surface (the shallow water assumption).
+The state of the fluid is its surface height, and the horizontal speed of the currents.
 The choice of the orientation and the origin of the frame of $\RR^2$ used to express the horizontal coordinates $(x,y)\in\RR^2$ is arbitrary: the physical problem is invariant by rotation and translation.
-Indeed from a mathematical point of view the Laplace operator $\Delta$ is invariant by rotation and translation.
+Indeed from a mathematical viewpoint the Laplace operator $\Delta$ is invariant by rotation and translation.
 The first term of any observer for this problem is automatically invariant by rotation and translation, as it is a copy of the equations of the physical system.
 There is no reason why the correction term should depend on any non-trivial choice of the orientation and origin of the frame.
 It would yield correction terms giving more importance to the values of the height measured in some arbitrary direction of $\RR^2$.
-In the general case, without additional information on the model, it seems perfectly logical indeed to correct the observer isotropically.
+In the general case, without additional information on the model, it seems perfectly logical to correct the observer isotropically.
 This constraint suggests interesting correction terms.